 We will review you progress every year in conjunction with your EHCP review.
 This will then enable you and us to make an informed decision about your next steps.

 We have subject-specific pathways that you may wish to follow in the future.
-These are two-year courses through which you can work towards a Level 1 Diploma.
+These are two-year courses through which you can work towards an Entry 3/Level 1 Diploma.